 In addition to training techniques, you may also be considering medications for your dog's anxiety.
 While there are pharmaceutical tranquilizers available through a veterinarian's prescription, these drugs can cause unwanted side effects such as drowsiness and can be hard on your canine companion's liver and kidneys if used over a long period of time.

 Instead, it might be time to try a safe and effective natural supplement that can help calm dogs: CBD Oil.

 Now that the news is finally out there, the demand for CBD products is through the roof – and there are plenty of dirty and even falsely labeled scam products in this rapidly expanding market.

 If you are looking for the best, be sure to give Lolahemp a try.
-We use only organic hemp for our product and we display our third-party batch testing right on our website – you don’t have to guess if you are giving your dog the best!
+We source our oils and chews from certified organic hemp and we display our third-party batch testing right on our website – you don’t have to guess if you are giving your dog the best!